Libera (choir): Libera as a charity

 Libera became a registered charity in 2009 under the guidance of the late Steven Philipp (whose son Ben was a soloist in the choir).
-A US arm of that charity was set up in 2014.
+A branch of this charity was established in the United States in 2014.

 Television appearances and concerts

 As Angel Voices, the group made frequent appearances on UK television, mostly on the BBC.
-During the earlier years as Libera, the group seldom made any TV appearances and concerts were also few and far between.
-It is only since the group turned into a registered charity in the UK, where a board of trustees consisting largely of parents of members makes all decisions, that Libera have made regular tours (usually three times a year) and more frequent TV appearances.
+During the earlier years as Libera, the group seldom made TV appearances or gave concerts.
+It is only since the group became a registered charity in the UK, whereby all decisions are made by a board of trustees consisting largely of parents of members, that Libera have made regular tours (usually three times a year) and more frequent TV appearances.

 Major roles in the 1992 TV programme Titchmarsh on Song, presented by Alan Titchmarsh, and the 1993 TV programme Thora on the Straight and Narrow, introduced Angel Voices to a wider public.
-The show featured the first public performance of the song "De Profundis", which would become "Libera" and give the choir its name.
+The programme featured the first public performance of the song "De Profundis", which would become "Libera" and give the choir its name.
 Libera has made numerous music videos for Songs of Praise and Classic FM TV.
 Other TV appearances include guest spots on GMTV, Blue Peter, Sunday Live, Christmas Cooks, Top of the Pops, Wogan, and Last Choir Standing.
 In 1994, St. Philip's Choir sang in an episode of the TV series Poirot.
 In 2003, Libera was the last act to perform on the UK version of the famous TV series This is your Life; they performed for guest Aled Jones.
-During the episode, it was mentioned that Libera had performed at Aled Jones' wedding.
+During the episode, it was mentioned that Libera had performed at Aled Jones's wedding.
 In February 2007, Libera appeared on the television contest When Will I Be Famous? presented by Graham Norton on BBC One.
 They won, and were invited back the following week.
-Libera has made several TV appearances in Japan and Korea.
-Libera also recorded the signature tune for Songs of Praise.
+Libera has made several TV appearances in Japan and Korea, and the group also recorded the signature tune for Songs of Praise.
 Their rendition of "How Can I Keep From Singing" was featured on a British television ad for Waitrose.

-On 30 and 31 May 2007, Libera recorded two free concert performances at the Pieterskerk in Leiden, the Netherlands, with the cooperation of the American Public Television.
+On 30 and 31 May 2007, Libera recorded two free concert performances at the Pieterskerk in Leiden, the Netherlands, with the cooperation of American Public Television.
 Footage from the performances was combined to create the TV special Angel Voices: Libera in Concert.
 The programme was featured on Public Broadcasting Service channels in the United States and released by EMI on DVD and CD.
-The DVD includes a bonus feature entitled "Libera in Their Own Words", which features interviews of some of the boys.
+The DVD includes a bonus feature entitled "Libera in Their Own Words", which features interviews with some of the boys.

 A 35-minute special about Libera aired in January 2009 as an episode of the BBC1 TV show Songs of Praise.

 On 22 December 2013, Libera were featured singing an arrangement of Silent Night in the BBC1 Songs of Praise Christmas Big Sing, recorded in the Royal Albert Hall.

 See the comprehensive list of Libera's TV appearances, concerts, and other relevant data further down this page.